MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 ### Attribute Resolution Guidance

-Attribute resolution guidance is a guidance on the process of resolving entities and attributes, compressing logical entity schemas into their physical forms.
+Attribute resolution guidance is a guidance on the process of resolving entities and attributes, compressing entity schemas into their physical forms.

 We have not specified attribute resolution guidance properties in this entity attribute object, so default resolution guidance will be used.
 By default, resolution guidance takes all the attributes defined in the referenced entity and applies them to the current entity.
 In our case, **Session** will take all 7 attributes defined inside **UserAgent**.
 When attributes are taken from **UserAgent**, the final resolved attribute names in **Session** will be in the format of “[name of entity attribute][name of attribute]”.

 If you recall, we used “browserName” rather than “uaBrowserName” when defining the attribute in **UserAgent**.
 This is because all the attributes in **UserAgent** starts with “ua”.
 When using default resolution guidance, if we notice a common prefix, we can use that as the name of the entity attribute.
 Since we used “ua” as the name of the entity attribute in **Session**, the attribute “browserName” that we took from **UserAgent** becomes:

-    “ua” + “BrowserName” = “uaBrowserName”
+    “ua” + “browserName” = “uaBrowserName”

 *Note: The first letter of the original attribute name becomes capitalized during this process (browserName -> BrowserName).*